 Take a breath.
 A first time drink driving offence UK is serious, but it’s not the end of the world.
 Thousands of people face these charges every year, and most don’t go to prison.
 Most keep their jobs.
 Most rebuild their lives.

-At Scarsdale Solicitors, we’ve represented countless first-time drink drivers across England and Wales.
+At Scarsdale Solicitors, we’ve represented hundreds of first-time drink drivers across England and Wales.
 We know how frightening this feels, and we know how to get you the best possible outcome.
 This page explains exactly what happens with a first time drink driving offence UK, what penalties you’re facing, and how a solicitor can help.

 Need to talk now?
 Call +44 (0) 161 660 6050 for confidential advice about your first time drink driving offence UK.

 Note: The government has proposed reducing the drink-drive limit in England and Wales to 22 micrograms of alcohol per 100ml of breath (matching Scotland’s current limit) as part of new road safety measures announced in January 2026.
-This change has not yet been implemented but is under consultation. nationwidevehiclecontracts
+This change has not yet been implemented but is under consultation.

 If you’re reading this page, you’ve likely already failed a roadside breath test and been charged.
 Your first time drink driving offence UK will proceed through the magistrates’ court, where you’ll either plead guilty or contest the charge.

 The penalties for a first time drink driving offence UK depend on how far over the limit you were.
-The Sentencing Council guidelines put offenders into categories based on their breath reading. gov
+The Sentencing Council guidelines put offenders into categories based on their breath reading.

 If your reading was in this range, you’re at the lower end of drink driving.
 That doesn’t mean courts take it lightly, but your penalties will be towards the minimum.